-To prove a claim of lawyer malpractice, a plaintiff must show that the lawyer's negligence caused or produced, or contributed to causing or producing, a less favorable result in the underlying case than would have been achieved if the lawyer had performed non-negligently or without a breach of duty.
-A plaintiff proves such claim by a "suit within a suit."
+To prove a claim of attorney malpractice, a plaintiff must show that the lawyer's negligence caused or produced, or contributed to causing or producing, a less favorable result in the underlying case than would have been achieved if the lawyer had not breached his duty to his client.

+A plaintiff proves such claim by litigating a "suit within a suit."
 A recent Kentucky Supreme Court case, Osborne v.
-Keeney, clearly outlines the concept behind proving proximate cause utilizing the "suit within a suit" method in the legal malpractice context:
+Keeney, explains the "suit within a suit" method as such:

 The manner in which the plaintiff can establish what should have happened in the underlying action, but for the attorney's conduct, will depend on the nature of the attorney's error.
 When dealing with a situation such as the instant case where a claim is lost, including, but not limited to, because it is barred by an applicable statute of limitations, a plaintiff must recreate an action that was never tried.
 The plaintiff must bear the burden the plaintiff would have borne in the original trial.
 And the lawyer is entitled to any defense that the defendant would have been able to assert in the original trial.
-This is what is commonly known in Kentucky law as the suitwithin-a-suit approach.
+This is what is commonly known in Kentucky law as the suit-within-asuit approach.
 While this approach has been repeatedly affirmed, the actual procedure for trying such a case remains elusive.